PaulNongL/WatlowF4TscpiLibrary/README.md

 - Temp with single state refrig
 - Temp and Humi with cascade refrig

-Tested on Debian 11 platform via the TCP/IP protocol.
+Tested on Debian 9 with custom install of Python 3.7.3; CentOS 7 on Python 3.6.8 Debian 10/11 (on default Python 3 install) platform via the TCP/IP protocol.
 Tested with Python:

 - Python 3.6.8